UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 4 - ) Paste these to https://www.gillmeister-software.com/online-tools/text/remove-line-breaks.aspx

-5 - ) Then,copy the result and paste into excelToCodeStep1.
+5 - ) Then,copy the result and paste into excelToCodeStep1.(Remove the columns line)

 6 - ) Copy the output and paste to https://onlinetexttools.com/replace-text (for deleting spaces)

-7 - ) Copy the result and paste into excelToCodeStep2.
+7 - ) Copy the result and paste into excelToCodeStep2.(write 'm' at the end of string)

 8 - ) Copy the output and paste to arduino code.